lsst-ts/ts_salobj/doc/salobj_cscs.rst

 Make it a subclass of `ConfigurableCsc` if it can be configured via the ``start`` command, or `BaseCsc` if not.
 Most CSCs are configurable.

-ts_ATDome is one of the simplest CSCs, and makes good example of how to write a CSC.
+ts_ATDome is one of the simplest CSCs, and is a good example of how to write a configurable CSC.

 Connections
 ^^^^^^^^^^^